Jade Plant | Crassula Ovata Bonsai

 These plants do not ship.
 Local delivery or pick up in Toronto only.

-These plants are all very large and old.
+Most of these plants are very large and old.
 15 – 30 years.